apache/phoenix-site/site/source/src/site/markdown/tuning.md

 <tr><td><small>phoenix.stats.guidepost.per.region</small></td><td>
 A server-side parameter that specifies the number of guideposts per region.
-      If set to a value greater than zero, then the guidepost width is determiend by the MAX_FILE_SIZE of the table divided by this value.
+      If set to a value greater than zero, then the guidepost width is determiend by the <code>MAX_FILE_SIZE of table / phoenix.stats.guidepost.per.region<code>.
 Otherwise, if not set then the <code>phoenix.stats.guidepost.width</code> parameter is used.
 No default value.
 </td><td>None</td></tr>
 <tr><td><small>phoenix.stats.updateFrequency</small></td><td>
 A server-side paramater that determines the frequency in milliseconds for which statistics